 Jennifer Coblitz graduated from Hiram College in 2008 and received her masters the following year from Bowling Green State University.
 She has been following the Tribe for her entire life and has been writing for Burning River since Summer of 2011.
 Her favorite All-Time Indian is Sandy Alomar.

-Any comment or correspondence should be sent to firstname.lastname@example.org.
+Any comment or correspondence should be sent to email@example.com.
 You can also follow Burning River Baseball on twitter (@BRBBlog) for live game commentary, alerts to new posts and other insight.
-Comments can be made to articles on the site, but you have to log in, either with Facebook or Bloguin.
+Comments can be made to articles on the site by logging in with either Facebook or Bloguin.
 Burning River Baseball can be found on facebook at facebook.com/burningriverbaseball